 If you’re looking for slope-side food and drinks, check out Totemoff’s Bar & Grill.
 The popular après-ski hangout draws a crowd for its cold beers, casual eats, and live music.
 Whether you’re taking a quick break or settling in for a longer lunch, Totemoff’s is the perfect spot to recharge.

-Things to Do in Santa Fe
+Things to Do in Santa Fe, NM

 Canyon Road

-It’s no wonder Canyon Road is one of Santa Fe’s most iconic streets.
-Over one hundred art galleries, studios, and boutiques line this charming half-mile stretch, many nestled within historic adobe buildings.
-As someone who wouldn’t consider herself a huge art aficionado, I was pleasantly surprised by how much I loved the area.
-The renowned art district boasts a diverse range of works, from traditional Native American pottery to contemporary sculptures, ensuring there’s something for every type of traveler.
+Wandering down Canyon Road feels less like visiting a major art district and more like stepping into a quiet, open-air gallery.
+Over 100 art galleries, studios, and boutiques line this charming half-mile stretch, many nestled within historic adobe buildings.
+As someone who wouldn’t consider herself an art buff, I was pleasantly surprised by how much I loved the area.

 Railyard District